 You will be getting three emails a day filled with reporter queries once you become a HARO source which could get pretty overwhelming.
-So here’s a little hack, so you don’t waste a ton of time scrolling through all the queries: hit CTRL+F (the find command) in the email and type in keywords that will help you find a correct query for you.
+So here’s a little hack, so you don’t waste a ton of time scrolling through all the queries: hit CTRL+F (the find command) in the email and type in keywords that will help you find the correct query for you.

 For instance, if you are a general contractor, you may want to CTRL+F in the HARO email and type in “construction” or “building” to immediately find queries that align with your field.

 Sometimes the email won’t have any relevant queries, and that’s ok.
-You aren’t going to find a worthwhile connection from every email.
+You aren’t going to find a worthwhile connection in every email.
 However, with three emails each day, you will probably find at least one relevant inquiry per day.